-MBGLL has a Zero Tolerance Policy for misconduct of players, coaches and followers (spectators).
+Zero Tolerance policy for misconduct of players, coaches and spectators or "followers".
 The Official Rules for Girl's & Women's Lacrosse, Rule 18E and Rule 19B-2, states that team followers misconduct may result in a penalty assessed to the coach.
 These carding procedures culminate in the suspension of the coach or team follower and ultimately could result in a forfeit of the game.

 Click here for a comprehensive guide to the rules for Youth and Girl's Lacrosse set forth each year with US Lacrosse.